moliver28/research-handbook/content/handbook/engineering/development/dev/plan/knowledge.md

 Most planning is done asynchronously.
 Some tools and processes are observed to make this more efficient.

-Since issues can only have one milestone attached, the `~"Next Up"` label is used to mark items for the upcoming milestone, regardless of whether they already have a milestone or not.
+Since issues can only have one milestone attached, the {{< label name="Next Up" color="#428BCA" >}} label is used to mark items for the upcoming milestone, regardless of whether they already have a milestone or not.
 PM and EM should remove this label from any issues prior to the start of planning, then add it to prospective issues and any expected to slip the current milestone during the planning process.

 Using this label, it's possible to easily analyze the upcoming milestone.
 The [Planning Board] mimics the Build Board but is scoped to this label instead of the current milestone.
 Use it to: